-A user or customer journey, sometimes referred to as a Journey Map, is the pathway a person follows as they discover a product, service, or brand, learn about it, consider spending money on it, and then make a decision to purchase—or not.
+A user or customer journey, sometimes visualized as a journey map, is the path a person follows as they discover a product, service, or brand, learn about it, consider spending money on it, and then make a decision to purchase—or not.
 Not every user journey ends in a conversion, but it is typically the goal.

-Let's look at a few simple examples of a user journey.
+Let's look at a couple of examples of user journeys.

 Chuck is downtown and he wants a cup of coffee.
 His journey might look something like this:

 - Chuck feels drowsy on the way to work and realizes that he wants coffee.
 He is in a downtown area and has several choices.

 How to create an accurate user journey

-Looking at the examples above, it should be clear that each user journey is unique.
-But no matter what customer profile you're dealing with, or what their point of entry is, there are still some basic, overarching stages of the customer journey.
-They are:
+Each user journey is unique.
+But no matter what customer profile you're dealing with, or what their point of entry is, the structure of all customer journeys has stages in common:

-Your goal at each phase of the journey is to improve the chances of purchase and retention.
-Every point on the journey has a connection to every other point, especially when we're trying to maintain customer loyalty and drive them through retention, back through another phase of awareness, evaluation, and so on.
+Your goal at each of the first 3 phases of the journey is to improve the chances of purchase and retention.
+Every point on the journey has a connection to every other point, especially when the goal is to motivate and maintain customer loyalty and drive customers through retention and back through the whole process again.

 Here, the user looks at the virtues and the flaws of your brand and any other brands also up for consideration.
-Pricing, value, customer service, the effect of branding, communication, and so much more come into play here.
+This is when pricing, value, customer service, branding, communication, and other factors come into play.

-At this point, the user has looked at the relevant differences between the available options.
-If there is any information about your product or service that has not been delivered at this point, it could mean losing the sale.
+At this point, the user has looked at the relevant differences among the available options.
+If there's any information about your product or service that the customer hasn't been able to find at this point, it could mean losing the sale.

-If they have never bought with you before, this is your chance to retain their loyalty.
-It's a good idea to check in with them if possible, ask for feedback, tell them about improvements and updates, and try to discover ways to improve their satisfaction in the future.
-When they re-enter the awareness phase, you want the chance for improvements, and friendly and complete customer service to follow them into the next round of consideration.
+Now that a customer has purchased from you, you want to retain their loyalty.
+It's a good idea to check in with them after their purchase: Ask for feedback, tell them about complementary products or updates to your services, and try to discover ways to increase their satisfaction in the future.
+When they reenter the awareness phase, you want positive interactions and friendly and complete customer service to follow them into the next round of consideration.

 How to improve a user’s journey

-The key to getting the most out of the user's journey is to know your customer as thoroughly as possible.
-This is why a customer profile and all of the possible entry points into the journey are important to understand and define your customer journey.
-You want a fulsome, complete, and accurate profile of each category of demographic that shops for the products or services you offer.
+The key to getting the most out of the user's journey is to know your customer as well as possible.
+This is why a customer profile and all the possible entry points into the journey are important to understand as you define your customer journey.
+You want an extensive, complete, and accurate profile of the various kinds of people who shop for the products or services you offer.

-A user journey can be mapped with flow charts or diagrams that take the needs, wants, and habits of a given customer profile and follow it through a user journey from the entry point, to retention and back through again.
-Ideally, you want a journey map for each user starting at each point of entry.
+A user journey can be mapped with flow charts or diagrams that take the needs, wants, and habits from a given customer profile and trace a journey from entry point and awareness to retention and back through again.
+Ideally, you want a journey map for each user starting at each possible point of entry.
 You're going to need several versions of each user journey map, with different paths based on entry point, previous purchases, email engagement, and so on.